Student Accommodation - FAQs

 All doors provide 30-minute fire protection

 When I sign for the property, can I leave or be released from the Tenancy Contract at any point?

 No, upon signing the tenancy contract, please be aware that you have entered into a legally binding agreement for the specified term.

-However, we appreciate that there may be unforseen circumstances where an individual may require to be released from their tenancy contract.
+However, we appreciate that there may be unforeseen circumstances where an individual may require to be released from their tenancy contract.
 Any such request must be formally made and agreed with PC properties, and a replacement tenant must be found.

 All obligations under the terms of the contract must be met up to the date on which a replacement formally takes over the agreement.
-A discretionart £50 Administration fee may be charged, and this is normally deducted from your deposit.
+A discretionary £50 Administration fee may be charged, and this is normally deducted from your deposit.
 Any replacement can only be accepted subject to the agreement and satisfaction of PC Properties, and with the written agreement of all tenants

 We want to rent the house and sign the contract, what’s next?